Mocking fetch and axios in Vitest without memory leaks

 });

-Leak-proof fetch stubbing requires bypassing prototype chain retention and forcing explicit stream consumption. vi.stubGlobal is the recommended approach for Node-like Vitest environments because it registers the stub with Vitest’s teardown registry, which vi.unstubAllGlobals() can reliably clean up.
+vi.stubGlobal is the recommended approach in Node-like Vitest environments because it registers the stub with Vitest’s teardown registry, which vi.unstubAllGlobals() reliably cleans up.
+Crucially, consume the response body so the stream is released.

-import { describe, it, expect, afterEach, vi } from 'vitest';
+import { afterEach, describe, expect, it, vi } from 'vitest';

 afterEach(() => {